Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Yeah, right.

-Two days ago, all I saw all day was Coast Guard getting ready for control burns of oil on the surface of sea.
+By the way, whatever happened to putting all this stuff on fire two days ago, all I saw all day was Coast Guard getting ready for controlled burns of oil on the surface of sea.

 They waited too long, it got too windy.

-But it seems to me, my original if you if you if you start this fire, these control burns of oil, while they're moving ashore, you if they don't fully burn out before they get to shore, you got double problem.
+But it seems to me, if you start this fire, these controlled burns of oil, while they're moving ashore, if they don't fully burn out before they get to shore, you got double problem.

 Now you got fires offshore.